rycolab/clusters-in-language-evaluation/README.md

 $ pip install -e ./mauve
 ```

-Finally build the library in the kenlm submodule
+Then build the library in the kenlm submodule
 ```bash
 $ cd kenlm
 $ mkdir -p build